reupen/columns_ui/README.md

 Open `vc17/columns_ui-public.sln` in Visual Studio 2022.

-Select the Release configuration and the Win32 platform, and build the solution.
+Select the Release configuration and a platform (Win32 or x64), and build the solution.

-If the build is successful, `foo_ui_columns.dll` will be output in `vc17\release-win32-v143`.
+If the build is successful, `foo_ui_columns.<platform>.fb2k-component` will be output in `vc17\release-<platform>-v143`.

 #### Building using MSBuild on the command line

 You can use MSBuild if you prefer.
-In a Developer Command Prompt for VS 2022 (in the start menu), run:
+To build a 32-bit component, start a Developer Command Prompt for VS 2022 (from the start menu), and run:

 ```powershell
 msbuild /m "/p:Platform=Win32;Configuration=Release" vc17\columns_ui-public.sln
 ```

-If the build is successful, `foo_ui_columns.dll` will be output in `vc17\release-win32-v143`.
+If the build is successful, `foo_ui_columns.x86.fb2k-component` will be output in `vc17\release-win32-v143`.

 For a clean build, run: